fk827728/Catch-Converter-Command/README.md

 - There are 2 test cases in tests/Service/ folder.
 In order to test function `ConvertOrderObjectToOrderData`, I changed this function from `private` to `public`.

+## Others
+- Some parameters are defined in config/services.yaml file and parameter values are in .env file.
+- Google Map API key in .env is not authorized for location querying because I didn't add Credit Card Information.
+- Github API Token works fine.
+- MAILER_DSN value is in .env file and it is a fake value.

 ## Project Tree
 ```
 ConverterCommand